kelvinlimwan/Fine-Grained-Image-Localisation/README.md

 # Final Project: Fine-Grained Localisation
 This is for the final assignment for Computer Vision (COMP90086).
 Given a dataset of images with an associated label containing their location, we aim to investigate methods to recognize the location of the images.

-To this end, we benchmark various feature decriptors/extractors and image matching techniques.
+To this end, we benchmarked various feature decriptors/extractors and image matching techniques.

 <br/><b>Descriptors/Features:</b>
 - SIFT
 - ASIFT
-- VladNET
+- VladNET (<a href="https://github.com/crlz182/Netvlad-Keras">Original Code</a>)
-- Self-supervised ANN (Rotation)
+- Self-supervised MLP (Rotation)
-- Self-supervised ANN (Warp)
+- Self-supervised MLP (Warp)

 <b>Image Matching:</b>
 - KNN
-- FLaNN
+- FLANN
 - MLP

 ### Dependencies